Is Upwork Good for Beginners? The Good and the Bad (Mostly Bad)

 As we saw during the pandemic, the number of people working from home has increased significantly, so freelance platforms like Upwork and Fiverr will likely only get more popular.

 People began taking their real-world skills like data entry and customer service and applying them to the online world.
+And you can find plenty of jobs on Upwork where you can use your traditional work skills to make money.

 And businesses have discovered that outsourcing work to freelancers saves them time, and money, and increases productivity.
 They also know that they can advertise jobs on Upwork and find people to help them with a minimal investment.